AI Agent Identity Architecture

 └─► External services (APIs, SaaS, MCP servers)

-└─ NHI governance layer tracks lifecycle
+└─ NHI governance tracks lifecycle

 Trade-offs